3-Tier-Files-Generator/3-Tier-Files-Generator/README.md

 Step 1 : Open Sql , then write sp_help tablename.

-Step 2 : Copy the Column name and paste it to the ColumnName in TableData.xls file
+Step 2 : Copy the Column name and Type from SQL paste it to the ColumnName & DataType in TableData.xls file

-Step 3 : Copy the Column type and paste it to the DataType in TableData.xls file
+Step 3 : In TableData.xls write the ProjectName and TableName under respective column in TableData.xls file

-Step 4 : In TableData.xls write the ProjectName and TableName under respective column in TableData.xls file(Don't Change the Name of 1st row)
+Step 4 : Then Run ThreeTierEntDalBalFilesCreater.exe

-Step 5 : Then Run ThreeTierEntDalBalFilesCreater.exe
+(Don't Change the Name of 1st row)

 Within 10 seconds You will get the all three files.